voxpupuli/puppet-mongodb/README.md

 For a full list of tested operating systems please have a look at the [.nodeset.xml](https://github.com/puppetlabs/puppetlabs-mongodb/blob/master/.nodeset.yml) definition.

 This module should support `service_ensure` separate from the `ensure` value on `Class[mongodb::server]` but it does not yet.

+### Apt module support

+While this module supports both 1.x and 2.x versions of the puppetlabs-apt module, it does not support puppetlabs-apt 2.0.0 or 2.0.1.

 ## Development